 One thing is for sure: This tactic of self-defense may not be the last resort for giving a blow, but with the right movement and timing, it will surely help a lot.

-I can assure you that kicking the groin can be helpful and effective once the right technique is applied.
+I can assure you that kicking the groin can be helpful for self defense and effective once the right technique is applied.

 2 – Block Punches and Strike Back